facebookresearch/fairscale/docs/source/index.rst

     This library is under active development.
     Please be mindful and create an
     `issue <https://github.com/facebookresearch/fairscale/issues>`_
-    if you have any trouble and/or suggestion.
+    if you have any trouble and/or suggestions.

 .. toctree::
    :maxdepth: 5